plasma-umass/commentator/README.md

 Commentator takes a path to a Python file and an optional language parameter.
-If language is specified, Commentator translates each docstring and comment in the code to the specified language and includes the translated text in the output.
-If language is not specified, Commentator does not include any translations in the output.
+If language is specified, Commentator translates each docstring and comment in the code to the specified language.
+The default language is English.

 ## Installation